-Tee reservations may be made up to 14 days in advance for Cape Fear National members and up to seven days in advance for other players.
+Tee reservations may be made up to 14 days in advance for Cape Fear National members.

 Players often choose to dine at The Forest Restaurant in the Cape Fear National clubhouse after their round.
 This 7,000-square-foot facility offers a full menu as well as a handsome bar, and it’s adjacent event lawn is the ideal setting for any corporate event or company outing.

 Cape Fear National offers a variety of practice facilities to refine any game.
 Warm up before, or work on something after, your round on the all grass tees driving range with target greens.
 There is also an expansive putting green as well as a full short game area with a practice bunker and approach area.

 Cape Fear National Golf Course Architect, Tim Cate

 Tim Cate is a renowned and revered golf course architect, registered landscape architect, and land planner based in Sunset Beach, North Carolina.
 With more than 23 years of experience designing and building golf courses, he has always been associated with projects with high standards of quality and layout.